 Unlike any villain the franchise has seen before, Orson Krennic is a steadfast careerist, hell bent on gaining a good reputation with the Emperor.
 His role is The Director of Advanced Weapons Research for the Imperial Military, and he is tasked with completing the construction of the Death Star at all costs.

 He has a dedicated team of Death Troopers who not only protect him, but will form formidable opponents for the Rebel Alliance.
+However, despite his apparent loyalty, further details have revealed that he has risen to up the ranks due to "sheer force," but encountered problems near the top.

 Played by: Donnie Yen